-Other noticeable aspects as evident in the above table is that the proportion of Agriculture Labour (AL) is relatively high in all the study area villages which indicates number of farmers having sufficient land holding to maintain their livelihood is on lower side in the study area.
+Other noticeable aspects as evident from the above table is that the proportion of Agriculture Labour (AL) is relatively high in all the study area villages which indicates that most farmers do not have sufficient land holding to maintain their livelihood as cultivators.
 Community consultation also reveals that most of the locals have marginal to small landholdings, which is not sufficient for earning their livelihood.